ijc8/ijc8.github.io/_posts/2017-09-02-initial-commit.md

 run into an embarassing situation when you're 25 regarding something dumb you said at 12; odds are good that nobody remembers.

 But on the Internet, things might just be forever.
-If someone Googles you're name when you're 25 and happens upon something dumb you posted on a forum as a 12-year-old, they might assume you're that same dumb-thing-saying person now!
+If someone Googles you're[^2] name when you're 25 and happens upon something dumb you posted on a forum as a 12-year-old, they might assume you're that same dumb-thing-saying person now!
 Oh noooooooooo your life is ruined forever.